mui/material-ui/docs/src/pages/components/switches/switches.md

 {{"demo": "pages/components/switches/Switches.js"}}

-## Switches with FormControlLabel
+## Switch with FormControlLabel

-`Switch` can be provided with a label description thanks to the `FormControlLabel` component.
+`Switch` can be provided with a description thanks to the `FormControlLabel` component.

 {{"demo": "pages/components/switches/SwitchLabels.js"}}